fjerlv/deathquake-go/README.md

 }
 ```

-Once added, rounds with matching hashes will be skipped during parsing.
+Once added, rounds with matching hashes will be ignored during parsing.

 #### Warmup Behavior
 - **The first map is always treated as warmup** - statistics are not recorded until a map change occurs